ESLab/py-asana-digest/README.md

 ## Author

-Frank Wickstr�m
+Frank Wickström
-Embedded Systems Laboratory at �bo Akademi University
+Embedded Systems Laboratory at Åbo Akademi University

 ### License
 GPLv3 (more info in the LICENCE file)